Artwork by: Aleksandra Zabnina

 Receiving a job offer can be exciting.
 But, what if you’ve decided that the position isn’t right for you?
 If you aren’t interested in taking the job, you’ll want to know how to decline a job offer politely

-Turning down a job offer can be tricky, but it's not impossible to do it respectfully.
-Whether it's a job you decided wasn't for you, or one that, under different circumstances (such as not receiving a better offer) you'd consider, here's how to put together a professional, "thank you, no" response.
+Turning down a job offer can be tricky.
+Whether or not it's a job you decided wasn't the right fit, here's how to put together a professional, "No, thank you" response.

 Reasons to decline a job offer

 4 Examples of how to decline a job offer

 Declining a job offer may seem risky, but if you have valid reasons, then it’s probably in the interest of both yourself and the employer.
 You don’t have to give the company a detailed play-by-play as to why you’re not accepting the job.
 However, you need to offer a good reason.